Abraham Trembley

-Bust of Abraham Trembley, on display on the grounds of the Conservatory and Botanical Garden of the City of Geneva.
+Bust of Abraham Trembley, on display on the grounds of the Geneva Botanical Garden.

 Abraham Trembley (3 September 1710 – 12 May 1784 Geneva) was a Genevan naturalist.
 He is best known for being the first to study freshwater polyps or hydra and for being among the first to develop experimental zoology.
 His mastery of experimental method has led some historians of science to credit him as the "father of biology".

 He also wrote on religion and morals.

 Biography

 Trembley came from an officer's family from Geneva, Republic of Geneva.
 He was related to Charles Bonnet, with whom he corresponded regularly, and befriended with René-Antoine Ferchault de Réaumur (1683–1757) and Lazzaro Spallanzani (1729–1799).
 Trembley acted as tutor to the two children of Count Willem Bentinck van Rhoon (1704–1774), a prominent Dutch politician at the time.
 The boys were 3 and 6 when Trembley, during lessons in which he went fishing in the ponds outside the house, accidentally discovered the regenerative powers of the Hydra.
 Those lessons took place at the Count's summer residence of Sorgvliet nearby The Hague.
 Sketches and drawings of his experiments with the children, made by Cornelis Pronk, are kept in the archives of the town of The Hague, the Netherlands.